GaloisInc/RDE_RF/readMe.md

-# Documentation Enricher (DER)
+# Rigorous Digital Engineering (RDE) Refinement Finder

+This is a tool track refinements through the RDE process.
+The tool parses the source code written in some standard language often used in the RDE process (e.g., Lando, SysML, Cryptol, Bluespec SystemVerilog and SystemVerilog) and generates a graph of the refinement hierarchy.

-This is a tool to enrich documentation generated from the source code.
+The tool can furthermore enrich documentation generated from the source code.
 The tool parses the source code and adds additional information to it and generates a new documentation in LaTeX format.

 ## Supported Languages